jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Toggle this on the extra options menu.
 Please note that other text speed selections do nothing while this feature is active.

+#### Enhanced Color
+Colorizes the overworld even further when playing an a GBC.
+Toggle this on the extra options menu.

 #### Sound Test
 Press SELECT on the extra options menu to get a sound test menu.
 This way you can listen to the game's musical tracks.